siare1023/ST558-Project1/Project1.md

 library(xml2)
 ```

-# Write functions to contact the NHL records and stats API’s
+# Write functions to contact the NHL records and stats API

 ## NHL records API

+We will need to contact the records and stats API for this vignette.
+First is the NHL records API.
+The different endpoints we will
+incorporate include:

+-   franchise
+-   franchise-team-totals
+-   franchise-season-records
+-   franchise-goalie-records
+-   franchise-skater records
+-   franchise-detail

+The function `get.records` below contacts the NHL records API and
+returns well-formatted, parsed data in tibble format.
+Users have the
+option to specify the franchise of choice by team’s short name (such as
+Hurricanes, Eagles, etc.) or by the team ID number.
+To make this
+possible, we have to first map each franchise’s team short name to its
+team ID number.

 ``` r
 # map id, team names and most recent id